envygeeks/jekyll-assets/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * Trolling, insulting/derogatory comments, and personal or political attacks
-* The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing private info, such as a physical, or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Sexualized language, or imagery, and unwelcome sexual attention or advances
-* Public or private harassment
+* Public, or private harassment

 ## Our Responsibilities